 By 1938, Coleman, Jr. had finally seen enough.
 He sold the business to A.C.
 Gilbert and closed the Pilsen factory for good.

-That once bustling plant, which you might call a miniature version of the Pullman Works, is still standing today, just off the Dan Ryan Expressway.
-Its seven story height, however, has since been reduced to three after taking on fire damage in the 1950s.
+That once bustling North Side plant, which you might call a miniature version of the old Pullman Works down on the South Side, is still standing today, just off the Dan Ryan Expressway.
+Its seven story height, however, has since been reduced to just three after taking on fire damage in the 1950s.
 The building was purchased by a real estate firm in 2009 for just $2.6 million, then sold in 2017 to SEIU Healthcare for a sweet $17.7 million.
 It’s highly unlikely, after 80 years, that any recognizable remnants of the old American Flyer operation have been preserved therein.

-[The former American Flyer plant at 2229 S. Halsted St., still standing, albeit at half the height]
+[The former American Flyer plant at 2229 S. Halsted St., still standing, though at half the original height]

 [Early Gilbert era American Flyer ad one year after move to New Haven, CT, 1939]